Workspace Data Isolation & Multi-Tenant Security

 What Azure Stores

-Azure Key Vault stores encrypted key material — the keys themselves are encrypted using a root cache encryption key before being stored.
-Azure Blob Storage stores encrypted file data — AES-256 encrypted before upload, with the encryption keys held in Key Vault.
-Azure itself cannot decrypt either the keys or the file data without Instafill's application logic.
+Azure Key Vault holds the key material in HSM-backed storage - the keys themselves are never stored in application code or configuration files.
+Azure Blob Storage holds encrypted file data, with the encryption keys held separately in Key Vault.
+Azure itself cannot decrypt either without Instafill's application logic.

 Encryption in the Filling Pipeline